artemplv/currency-converter/README.md

 - ```npm``` to manage project dependencies.

-A globe is drawed onto a page using ```Canvas``` and ```d3``` library.
+A globe is drawn on a page using ```Canvas``` and ```d3``` library.
 The data, which includes countries' coordinates and their currencies, is stored in a special GeoJSON formatted file which is used for creating a projection.
 After applying some modifiers the projection is used for producing canvas image.
 Each frame is rendered using ```requestAnimationFrame```.
 ```JavaScript
     // clear canvas, tooltip, and reset cursor
     ctx.clearRect(0, 0, width, height);